HomeTutorialsRisks Of Cryptojacking In Mobile Devices

 • Train your IT team to detect cryptojacking attacks at an earlier stage.

-• Install anti-crypto mining extensions such as miner block, No Coin, and Anti Miner that keep cybercriminals from accessing their devices online.
+• Install anti-crypto mining extensions such as Miner Block, No Coin, and Anti Miner that keep cybercriminals from accessing their devices online.

 • Use ad-blockers to block malicious code in online ads.